 - 5 what aspect of the topic does the writer cover in the second paragraph?
 How many points are made?
-Could you add any other points? - 6 what aspect of the topic is being covered in the third paragraph?
+Could you add any other points? three points in favour of high pay and fame - 6 what aspect of the topic is being covered in the third paragraph?
 How many points are made?
-Do you think these are the most persuasive points to include? - 7 does the writer state a clear opinion in the fourth paragraph?
-What conclusions do they come to?
+Do you think these are the most persuasive points to include? the view that athletes are damaged by high pay and fame; three points are made - does the writer state a clear opinion in the fourth paragraph?
+What conclusions do they come to? yes, by writing '... they should not exemplify ...'; balance is the most important factor

 - 7 Look back at the two essays.
 In your notebook, list the phrases which do the following.
-Add two more phrases to each category. - 1 introduce an opinion - 2 introduce an idea or topic - 3 introduce additional points or more information - 4 introduce contrasting points or information - 8 Read the poorly written essay below.
+Add two more phrases to each category. - 1 introduce an opinion I am of the belief, I believe that, it seems to me additional phrases: personally, in my opinion - 2 introduce an idea or topic the question remains, from the competitors' side, it is also true that, firstly, from the spectators' standpoint, it can be argued, in conclusion, there are definitely two schools of thought, there are several points in favour of, there are strong arguments to support opposing point of view, one point is, others say - additional phrases: first of all, one of the main arguments 3 introduce additional points or more information it is also true that, furthermore, in addition, the same can be said of, moreover additional phrases: what is more, not to mention (the fact) that - 4 introduce contrasting points or information alternatively, however, on the one hand, others say, additional phrases: there is another side to the issue / question / argument of ..., although - 8 Read the poorly written essay below.
 First, decide where the paragraph divisions should go.
-Then, rewrite the essay using words and phrases to introduce, connect, expand and summarise the ideas.

-Involvement in sports is a vital part of a young person's upbringing.
+Then, rewrite the essay using words and phrases to introduce, connect, expand and summarise the ideas. - Involvement in sports is a vital part of a young person's upbringing.
 Write your opinion regarding this statement, focusing on the physical health and social development aspects of the issue.